-In New Zealand annual tobacco consumption rose steadily from a low point of under 0.9 kilograms per person in 1890, to almost 1.4 kilograms in 1920.
+In New Zealand annual tobacco consumption rose steadily from under 0.9 kilograms per person in 1890 to almost 1.4 kilograms in 1920.
 This was partly because women took up smoking cigarettes.

-In the Second World War two days of the week were red letter days.
-For New Zealand soldiers, both at home and stationed overseas, Friday was payday but Thursday was cigarette day.
+During the Second World War, two days of the week were red-letter days for New Zealand soldiers, both at home and overseas, Friday was payday, but Thursday was cigarette day.
 The authorities issued 50 throat-burning fags with names like ‘Spitfire’ to each soldier.
-It satisfied the soldiers until the next day’s pay allowed them to buy finer-quality cigarettes.
-The Americans in camp in New Zealand considered themselves more fortunate – they were issued with ‘Lucky Strikes’, containing finest Virginia tobacco.
+This satisfied them until the next day’s pay allowed them to buy better-quality cigarettes.
+The Americans in camp in New Zealand were more fortunate – they were issued with ‘Lucky Strikes’, containing the finest Virginia tobacco.

 New Zealand prisoners of war each received 400 cigarettes a month sent by the New Zealand government.

 The two world wars further encouraged cigarette smoking.
-Men serving overseas found cigarettes a comfort for frayed nerves, and parcels sent to troops inevitably included tobacco.
+Men serving overseas found cigarettes a comfort for frayed nerves, and parcels sent to troops invariably included tobacco.

-Meanwhile women taking up paid work while the men were at war had cash and a desire to escape anxiety.
+Meanwhile, women taking up paid work while the men were at war also had cash and a desire to escape anxiety.
 Cigarettes became attractive to them.

 Advertisements for smoking appeared in newspapers and magazines, on billboards and at the movies.
 This advertising, along with examples of glamorous movie stars who smoked, targeted women, the growing market.